cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 However, the second expression is not a correct expression.
 The projection occurs first, yielding a relation with just one attribute named **title**.
 The following selection is then incorrect, because it makes reference to an attribute, **year**, which does not exist in the input relation.

-Projection can also by applied to the result of another projection; however, the result is equivalent to just performing the second projection.
+Projection can also be applied to the result of another projection; however, the result is equivalent to just performing the second projection.
 Compare:

 .. math::